 Shantanu Narayen, CEO of Adobe, and Jensen Huang, CEO of NVIDIA, kicked things off this morning with a discussion on future possibilities of Virtual Reality and Augmented Reality.
-The way they explained the relationship between the two was very memorable – VR is a wormhole to a virtual world… AR is a wormhole for AI-agents to step into ours…” – In light of this ever changing world of technology Jensen pointed out how important it is to understand the need for creativity, and to recognize the role reinvention plays in experience making.
+The way they explained the relationship between the two was very memorable – VR is a wormhole to a virtual world… AR is a wormhole for AI-agents to step into ours…” – In light of this ever-changing world of technology, Jensen pointed out how important it is to understand the need for creativity and to recognize the role reinvention plays in experience making.
 As he summed it up, “Everyone has a story to tell”.

 JJ Watt, NFL

 Continuing with the importance of storytelling in experience making, JJ Watt shared his story of using the power of social media to help raise money for Hurricane Harvey victims.
 He raised over 30 million dollars for victims of Hurricane Harvey, and he has and will remain a supporter of the hurricane victims.
-Humanitarian work is experience making, and JJ spoke to the importance of being goal oriented, and what steps to take in order to accomplish such important objectives .
-He stressed the importance of understanding the difference between future, immediate goals, and daily goals and shared examples of what questions to ask, like, “What do i need to do today to make my dreams come true?”
+Humanitarian work is experience making, and JJ spoke to the importance of being goal oriented, and what steps to take in order to accomplish such important objectives.
+He stressed the importance of understanding the difference between future, immediate goals, and daily goals and shared examples of what questions to ask, like, “What do I need to do today to make my dreams come true?”
 Definitely a true inspiration on humanitarian work.
-His address was a powerful example of how much can be accomplished with storytelling, marketing, and social media.
+His address was a powerful example of how much can be accomplished through storytelling, marketing, and social media.